Wine Reviews

 Shannon Ridge “Vigilance” 2017 Sauvignon Blanc, Red Hills

 Shannon Ridge is becoming a favorite in Pennsylvania.
-It’s wines have showed up in so many Chairman Selection offerings, that it’s becoming a annual tradition to review a bottle or two of their wines.
-This bottling is quite a pleasant surprise, exceeding their very good 2016 Sauvignon Blanc.
+Its wines have shown up in so many Chairman Selection offerings that it’s becoming an annual tradition to review a bottle or two of its wines.
+This bottling is quite a pleasant surprise, exceeding their excellent 2016 Sauvignon Blanc.

 This bottle is exactly what an SB drinker wants.
-Bright fresh grapefruit flavors, a touch of exotic citrus, and a touch of snipped chive and strawberry leaf on the nose.
+It has bright, fresh grapefruit flavors, a touch of exotic citrus, and a touch of snipped chive and strawberry leaf on the nose.

 Wine Rating:88 Points